-The really great thing about having a potted herb garden is you can move the pots throughout the growing season so they receive the right amount of sun.
-As the summer goes on the sun gets higher in the sky so this may change the location in your garden that is best for your potted herbs.
+The really great thing about having a potted herb garden is you can move the pots throughout the growing season to ensure they receive the right amount of sun.
+As the summer goes on the sun gets higher in the sky, so this may change the location in your garden that is best for your potted herbs.

-Choose a potting mix specifically formulated for growing in pots.
+Choose a potting mix 1-quart for growing in pots.
 Potted herbs require soil with additional drainage.
 This is true for growing herbs in pots inside as well as outside.
 A perfect potting mix for containers is one that holds the moisture in but still drains well.

 Better Homes & Gardens gives the following recipe to make an All-Purpose Potting Mix which is perfect for growing herbs in pots.